 Because the Kenyon-Exeter program aspires to full integration of classroom work and co-curricular travel, the city of Exeter, the County of Devon, and all of England and the British Isles will become the focus of your studies.
 Exeter is a city layered with history, from Roman ruins to a stunning medieval cathedral to quays that evoke the great seafaring traditions of Britain’s southwest.
-Exeter is also a vibrant commercial center whose 100,000 residents enjoy clubs, pubs, art house cinemas, museums and a professional theater company housed on the University of Exeter campus.
+Exeter is also a vibrant commercial center whose 120,000 residents enjoy live music, clubs, pubs, art house and commercial cinemas, museums, and a professional theater company housed on the University of Exeter campus.
 London is just over two hours away by rail, and train and bus links to major British cities are numerous.
-Exeter’s airport offers inexpensive air travel to European destinations, perfect for those who wish to travel to the continent independently.
+Plus, Exeter’s airport offers inexpensive air travel to European destinations, perfect for those who wish to travel to the continent independently.
 Just outside of Exeter—a mere half-hour by train—lies the beautiful, ecologically diverse Atlantic coastline (cobbled shores, sandy beaches, towering cliffs), not to mention two spectacular national parks (Dartmoor and Exmoor) and scores of historic villages, country houses, archeological sites and castles.